Updated: Oct 17

 Option 2 – Track and Trace

 Impose some restrictions but use exhaustive testing and technology to track each and every new infection.
-Then trace potential new cases and inforce strict quarantine on those exposed.
+Then trace potential new cases and enforce strict quarantine on those exposed.
 This avoids the severe lockdown used in option one.
 This is the model used by South Korea but it only works if you start the process before you have many cases.
 It requires rapid, huge investment in technology and testing.

 Option 3 – Flattening the Curve